Caleb-Shepard/auto-registrar/README.md

 # Auto-Registrar
-*Auto-Registrar* is designed to help students at Florida Polytechnic University with the unofficial registration process.. <br />
+*Auto-Registrar* is designed to help university students with the unofficial registration process. <br />

 # Installation and Excecution
 1) Install prerequisites (per client system)